 This is why, for the purposes of commercial gas and electricity contracts, the size of your business is determined by the amount of energy it uses.

-If your business uses more than 55,000 kWh of electricity a year, or more than 200,000 kWh of gas a year, it will be considered a large business by energy suppliers.
+On average, large businesses use more than 55,000 kWh of electricity a year, or more than 200,000 kWh of gas a year.
 If this is the case, your business might need a special type of meter to cope with the demand and make sure you're billed correctly.

 If the electricity demand of your business exceeds 100 kW an hour or more, then it's legally obliged to have a half-hourly meter fitted.
 These HH meters automatically send readings directly to your supplier every 30 minutes, to ensure that you are billed accurately.